Find minimum of single-variable function on fixed interval

 Function Arguments contains

-general descriptions of arguments passed into fminbnd
+general descriptions of arguments passed into fminbnd.

-This section provides function-specific details for fun
+This section provides function-specific details for fun, options,

-and problem
+and problem:

 | The function to be